JTAI - Fundamentals, Financials, History, and Analysis

 Liquidity Position

-Jet.AI operates in several key product segments within the private aviation industry:
+Jet.AI operates in various segments within the private aviation industry:

-1. Aircraft Sales: The company acquires aircraft from vendors and third-party sellers, recording these purchases as inventory and recognizing revenue on a gross basis upon sale.
+Aircraft Sales Segment: The company acquires aircraft from vendors and third-party sellers, classifying these purchases as inventory on the consolidated balance sheets.
+Sales of aircraft are recorded on a gross basis within revenues and cost of revenue.

-4. Aircraft Management: The company manages aircraft for owners in exchange for fees, including the recovery of owner-incurred expenses and recharging of certain operating costs.
+Aircraft Management Segment: Jet.AI manages aircraft for owners in exchange for contractual fees, including the recovery of owner-incurred expenses and recharging of certain aircraft operating costs.
+Revenue from aircraft management services is recognized monthly for management services and upon completion of services for aircraft operation and maintenance.

 Read Archived Articles